To master the Ivy style like no other, discover our Americana Saga in three parts with:

 It is said.

-Students prefer to be seen as sexual perverts rather than fashion geeks.
+Students would rather be seen as sexual perverts than fashion geeks.

 So why so much secrecy?

-Well, it's true that according to virilist myths, men are not supposed to worry too much about their aesthetic sensibilities ( I recommend this very well-titled podcast which talks about virile guys and Ancient Greece) .
+Well, it's true that according to virile myths, men are not supposed to worry too much about their aesthetic sensitivity ( I also recommend this very aptly titled podcast which talks about virile guys and Ancient Greece).

-Another explanation is that it is always better to come across as someone who has an innate sense of style rather than a stickler for details who spends their time studying themselves too seriously.
-It’s still relevant today.
+Another explanation is that it is always better to be seen as someone who has an innate sense of style rather than as a stickler for detail who spends his time studying himself too seriously.
+This is still relevant today.

-And we know that, it's the birth of the idea of nonchalance, the magic word of Ivy style with obvious repercussions on our contemporary definition of style.
+And we know that, it is the birth of the idea of nonchalance, the magic word of the Ivy style with obvious repercussions on our contemporary definition of style.

 But is this idea of nonchalance, of pretending not to care about one's appearance, ultimately just about clothes?

-A naked Ivy man is an Ivy man
+A naked Ivy man is still an Ivy man

 We are talking about Ivy League Look and not Ivy League Tailoring or Clothing.

-Which means it's more than an outfit, but also a haircut, physical appearance, the way you move, look, behave.
+Which means it's more than just an outfit, it's also about a haircut, physical appearance, the way you move, look, behave.

-That is to say that even the guys from Ride The Wild Surf (1964) who spend their time in swimsuits smell like Ivy:
+That is to say, even the guys in Ride The Wild Surf (1964) who spend their time in swimsuits smell of Ivy:

-Russell Lynes, art historian and editor of Harper's Magazine and himself a recent graduate of Yale, wrote about the attitude associated with the Ivy League Look in a 1953 article:
+Russell Lynes, art historian and editor-in-chief of Harper's Magazine and himself a recent graduate of Yale, discusses the attitude associated with the Ivy League Look in a 1953 article:

 Social charm.

-The Ivy League Look would therefore be a bias in social interactions.
-A way to have influence, to seduce, to exercise charisma and to convince.
+The Ivy League Look would therefore be a bias of social interactions.
+A way to have influence, to seduce, to exercise one's charisma and to convince.

-“They are at home everywhere,” Russell Lynes tells us.
-That is to say, even off campus, this look is a passport to the world of adults, the world of the important, with a first class ticket.
+"They are at home everywhere," Russell Lynes tells us.
+That is to say, even off campus, this allure is a passport to the world of the great, the world of the important, with a first-class ticket.

-However, whatever one says, the primary element of this captivating nonchalance remains clothing and Bruce Boyer drives the point home:
+However, whatever one may say, the primary factor in this captivating nonchalance remains clothing, and Bruce Boyer drives the point home:

-The Ivy League Look also did something that I really like and which I think is a wonderful way of looking at clothing: mixing formal and casual , something the Italians really learned from us.
-This is the intentional nonchalance that Italians call “sprezzatura.”
+The Ivy League Look also did something that I really like and that I think is a beautiful way of looking at clothing: mixing formal and casual , which is something that the Italians really learned from us.
+It's the intentional nonchalance that the Italians call "sprezzatura."

 Ouch.